-The 2009 reading of 1.30 indicates the evaluator's opinion that GovGuam's overall financial health and performance declined slightly overall from the rating of the previous year, mainly to due the financial position and performance in the 2009 fiscal year.
+The 2010 reading of 1.27 indicates the evaluator's opinion that GovGuam's overall financial health and performance declined slightly overall from the rating of the previous year, mainly to due the financial position and performance in the 2010 fiscal year.

-The government's current year overall deficit and cumulative deficit, a deficit position of the General Fund unreserved fund balance deficit ratio, and a significantly higher debt per capita ratio are the primary causes for the low score.
-Other contributing factors are pension plan funding woes and insufficient current and quick ratios.
-Although the sizes of the deficit were reduced this year, it appears the main cause of the reduction was a change in the application of pension accounting principles.
+The government's current year overall deficit and cumulative deficit, a deficit position of the General Fund unreserved fund balance, and relatively high taxes and debt per capita ratios are the primary causes for the low score.
+Other contributing factors are pension plan funding shortfalls and insufficient current and quick ratios.
+The primary cause of the slight decrease in the rating from the prior year is the deficiency in actual revenues earned vs. the budgetary revenue estimate.
+This shortfall approximated \$34 million, and contributed significantly to the reduction of the overall score.